peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 The Wallet Instance that provides the Status Attestations using [@OpenID4VP], SHOULD include in the `vp_token` JSON array, as defined in [@OpenID4VP], the Status Attestation along with the related Digital Credential.

-Since the Wallet may request one or more Status Attestations, issued by the same Credential Issuer, the `credential_pop` object MUST be an array.

 The Verifier that receives a Digital Credential supporting the Status Attestation,
 SHOULD: